aws-samples/sample-bda-redaction/README.md

 ### API Gateway Custom Domain Setup

-An API Gateway Custom Domain is required for deployment since the API Gateway provisioned by the ```PortalStack``` CloudFormation stack is a private API Gateway.
+An API Gateway Custom Domain is required for deployment.
 Within your AWS Console, navigate to API Gateway and click on **_Custom domain names_** link in the API Gateway navigation menu on the left-hand side of the screen.

 To complete this process you will need a custom domain name.
 [Learn more about creating a private custom domain name](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-private-custom-domains-tutorial.html).